-The MANCAP started in 2006 to makes sure all Nigeria-made products certify Nigerian Industrial Standards (NIS) or code before they make the market.
+The MANCAP started in 2006 to make sure all Nigeria-made products certify Nigerian Industrial Standards (NIS) or code before they make the market.
 A MANCAP certificate remains valid for 3 years, after which renewal or re-certification is necessary.
-SON also carry out periodic supervision to ensure compliance to quality standards.
+SON also carries out periodic supervision to ensure compliance with quality standards.

 The MANCAP logo can be affixed to the products before entry into the market.
-The steps for MANCAP certification includes:
+The steps for MANCAP certification include:

 - Inspection of production processes